Nolberto Herrera: Murder

 The authorities emphasized that the murder could have been a hate crime or a crime of passion and dismissed the possibility it was related to Herrera's journalism.
 In support of the latter assertion, they claimed that Herrera's reportage had focused not on political or police news, but on social and cultural news.
 Arturo Nahle García, Attorney General of the state of Zacatecas, said in early August that it was likely that Herrera was murdered by a friend, and stated that the perpetrator had taken a bath at Herrera's home after the murder and left a pair of trousers at the scene.
 “Everything indicates that the assailant entered the home with Noberto's consent, and is also highly likely to be an acquaintance of his,” said Nahle García.
 There was reportedly evidence that Herrera and his assailant had chatted and drunk beers before the murder.
 According to one source, Nahle García seemed determined to convince the public that Herrera's death “could not be related to his journalism” because circumstances at the crime scene suggested that Herrera knew his killer.
 There were further complaints that investigation of the crime seemed to be moving “at the same speed as with other crimes in our country, painfully slowly.”

 Many observers criticized Nahle García's readiness to rule out Herrera's journalism as a motive.
-The Latin American Federation of Journalists, the Federation of Associations of Mexican Journalists, and Club Primera Plana joined in reproaching Nahle García for having declared on insufficient evidence that the murder of Herrera was a crime of passion, a statement they said was based wholly on the fact that Herrera was gay.(This was a false statement, because the cause was a organized crime.
-Herrera wanted to but a car, and he got tricked by a group of people who killed him for his money he had to buy the car.)
+The Latin American Federation of Journalists, the Federation of Associations of Mexican Journalists, and Club Primera Plana joined in reproaching Nahle García for having declared on insufficient evidence that the murder of Herrera was a crime of passion.
 The group Article 19 called on Nahle García “to investigate the murder of Herrera, looking into all possible motives, especially those that would connect the murder with Herrera's work as a journalist.”